IshCodeBellz/DY-Officiallette/DEPLOYMENT.md

 3. Select events: `payment_intent.succeeded`, `payment_intent.payment_failed`
 4. Copy webhook secret to Vercel environment variables

+### 6. Apple Pay Domain Verification (If using Apple Pay)

+1. In Stripe Dashboard → Payments → Apple Pay, add your domain
+2. Download the association file provided
+3. Replace the contents of `public/.well-known/apple-developer-merchantid-domain-association` with that file (no extra whitespace)
+4. Deploy and verify the domain in Stripe
+5. Test Apple Pay on Safari/iOS/macOS with Wallet configured

 ### 6. Email Setup (Optional)

 1. Sign up for [Resend](https://resend.com)